-Option Description Backup Method Under Backup Method, select the applicable option: Standard: For native file system backups, select the option.
+Option Description Under Backup Method, select the applicable option: Backup Method Standard: For native file system backups, select the option.
 It is the only available method on Linux and UNIX systems.
-Volume Shadow Copy Service (VSS): On Windows systems that support VSS, select this option to perform a VSS-based backup.
+Snapshot-Based: On Windows systems that support VSS, select this option to perform a snapshot-based backup.
 On Linux and UNIX systems, this option is not available.
 For more information about backup methods, see About backup methods.